-We conjecture that the lowest number of logical qubits required for the general Graph Isomorphism Problem for two graphs of order n is n^2 .
-Another open problem is to reduce the density of the resulting QUBO matrices by exploiting other known properties of the input graphs, such as their degree sequences, which limits the total number of feasible bijections.
+For future work we want to prove that $n^2$ is the lowest number of logical qubits required for the general Graph Isomorphism Problem for two graphs of order n.
+We also want to investigate how to reduce the density of the resulting QUBO matrices when possibly exploiting other known properties of the input graphs, such as their degree sequences (which limits the total number of feasible bijections).
+In a followup paper we plan to do experimental runs on the D-Wave 2X machine to test the practicality of our QUBO formulations.

-Acknowledgement and dedication
+Acknowledgement

-We thank A. Abbott, N. Allen, K. Pudenz and the anonymous referees for critical comments and suggestions.
+We thank A. Abbott for critical comments.
 R. Hua thanks the Department of Computer Science for a PBRF Research Assistantship Award to work on this project.
 This project was supported in part by the Quantum Computing Research Initiatives at Lockheed Martin.